dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 ## Execution Modes

 **Replay Mode** - so that users can choose to perform analyses post build, without impacting the performance of the build.
-And so that some level of analysis can be run on artifacts from builds produced by older versions of MSBuild.

 **Live mode** - this is what users are used to from compilation analyses.
 Integrating into build execution will as well help driving adoption by opting-in users by default to some level of checking and hence exposing them to the feature.